The Florida Bar

 For the Bar’s position on specific amendment proposals, refer to the Bar’s Legislative Positions 2016-18.

 A. History of Florida's Six Constitutions

 The fourth Florida Constitution was drafted and ratified in 1868.
-The fractious delegation convened in Tallahassee on January 20, 1868, with some factions meeting in nearby Monticello.
-Following bitter deliberation, a consensus was reached and a new constitution was ratified in May 1868.
-The "Carpetbag" Constitution accorded the governor authority to appoint all county offices; reduced the number of legislators from populous counties; and established a "cabinet" system of administrators.
+The fractious delegation convened in Tallahassee on Jan.
+20, 1868, with some factions meeting in nearby Monticello.
+Following bitter deliberation, a consensus was reached, and a new constitution was ratified in May 1868.
+The Reconstruction or "Carpetbag" Constitution, reflecting northern influence in the post-Civil war period, accorded the governor authority to appoint all county offices; reduced the number of legislators from populous counties; and established a cabinet system of administrators.